-If you’re reading this at bedtime, what better way to fall asleep than to count sheep — and better yet, a whole parade of them?
-Ever since the year 1273, Spanish shepherds have “migrated” (moved) their sheep from northern Spain to the warmer, sunnier southern parts for winter.
-For centuries the farmers have used the exact same 78,000 miles of paths, which run right through the giant city of Madrid.
-In early November nearly 1 million sheep walk past cafes, clothing stores and other places sheep don’t normally go.
-The shepherds pay a small coin to City Hall to parade through, and the sheep get to see all the great wool sweaters they’ve helped make.
+What better way to fall asleep than to count sheep — and better yet, a whole parade of them?
+Ever since the year 1273, Spanish shepherds have “migrated” (moved) their sheep from northern Spain to the warmer southern parts for winter.
+The farmers have always used the same paths that run right through the city of Madrid.
+So every November, nearly 1 million sheep walk past cafes, clothing stores and other places sheep don’t normally go — and they get to see all the great wool sweaters they’ve helped make!

 Wee ones: If a sheep has 4 legs and you have 2, who has more?